tsoulii/Fivem_RP_ESX/README.md

 # Fivem_RP_ESX

-### :bangbang: The project is still under construction. :back: :soon:
+### The project is still under construction. :back: :soon:

 If you want to join, write me a private message or let me know the [discord](https://discord.gg/TRWXRDw)

-A collection of ready-to-implement plugins for fivem roleplay server
+A collection of ready-to-implement plugins for fivem roleplay server This repository is based on the [ESX-Org](https://github.com/ESX-Org) repositories
-# These repositories do not contain artifacts server because they are different depending on the operating system
+### These repositories do not contain artifacts server because they are different depending on the operating system

 # Links & Read more
 - [ESX Documentation](https://esx-org.github.io/) (incomplete)